 The Power Boost also made it possible to achieve overdrive or distortion on smaller amps, without having to drive the pre-gain tubes.

 The Power Boost has a distinctly scooped tone, meaning that there really isn’t much mid range nor compression going on.
 Its open and transparent tone is really the secret to be able to drive those old Hiwatts and Marshall heads for smooth, singing overdrive and distortion.
-The silicon transistor based circuit creates a fat low end and sparkling top, with lots of sweet sustain.
+The silicon transistor based circuit creates a fat low end and glassy top, with lots of sweet sustain.

 It’s uncertain whether the Power Boost was actually used on the recording of Dark Side of the Moon or not.
 Based on the album alone, it probably wasn’t, although this is just speculation.